 She lifted up my sheet to a page about a girl named ‘Ally Weber.’

 “She’s the Unshreddible Hulk,” Tilly explained.
 “She transferred here from Wheeler last month.
 She’s cool, but a tiny bit shy.”

 She turned to a page that was about two people, a guy and a girl.
 So, I guess the team includes five people, then?
 “These two are Jesse Rodriguez and Jessica Smith-Holt, but the two are basically inseparable so we save time by calling them ‘Jesseca’.
 They’ve been freelance F.O.L.D.
 Agents for a while, and part of my own awesome team.
-Jesse has Hawkpleats and Jessica has an Origami Black Widow.”
+Jesse has Hawkpleats and Jessica has an Origami Mockingbird.”

 She turned to the last page, about another F.O.L.D.
 Agent, a guy I’d actually seen walking around the school.
 He sort of acted like a hall monitor, looking over people’s’ shoulders to make sure nothing bad was happening.
 It got pretty annoying.
 He once busted me for eating one of the ‘banned’ sweets on the front lawn.
 (I was eating a beautiful chocolate Ding Dong…Andy grabbed it and just threw it away.
 I still haven’t forgiven him.)
 “Andy Gardner is actually the newest origami wielder here.
 He has just been given Captain Americut.
 He’s also really cool.”

 “Fantastic,” I muttered.
 “So, how the heck am I supposed to get us together?”

 Tilly shrugged.
 “Well, I can give you their phone numbers.
 Beyond that…to be honest, I never thought we’d get this far along.”